WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

      This is a example of a good translation.

 5. **Saving**
-   - Save your translated file.
-Congratulations, you have successfully translated a file!
+   - Save your translated file
+   - Congratulations, you have successfully translated a file!

 ---

 ## Part [2/2]

-1. **Translate all Other `.md` Files:**
-   - Proceed to translate the rest of the `.md` files, adhering to the guidelines above.
+1. **Changing Titles**

-2. Now after you have translated every other .md, you need to edit it's title name, do this for every other .md as well, with an example down below in Spanish
+   - Now after you have translated every other .md, you need to edit it's title name, do this for every other .md as well, with an example down below in Spanish

    - Open `Markdown_filenames.plist`

-  - **Translate the following:**
+   - Translate ONLY the <string>TITLE HERE</string>
+   - Do NOT change any keys or other strings!

      ```xml
      <dict>